 Every year I get asked about income requirements for filing taxes when publishing tax filing due dates for the upcoming tax season.
-While there are other factors that also drive if you have to file taxes or not, how much you earn (gross income) is a primary driver.
+While there are other factors (residency status, claiming tax credits) that also drive if you have to file taxes or not, how much you earn (gross income) is a primary driver.
 Gross income covers monies from goods, property, and services that isn’t exempt from tax.
+This includes any income from sources outside the USA.

 The table below shows the minimum gross income requirements for having to file a tax return, based on filing status and age.
 Or said another way the table shows the amount of your earnings (lower threshold) at which you would be legally required to file taxes.
-If you make below these gross income amounts then income is not a driver for you having to file taxes.
+If you make below these gross income amounts then income is not a driver for you having to file taxes – though other non-income factors may still require you to file.

 ($11,900 if 65 or older)